Skip to main content

 Causes and mechanisms

-There are many causes of epilepsy, classified according to international criteria: structural causes (or symptoms of damage to the cortex), genetic causes, metabolic causes (e.g. an enzyme disease), autoimmune causes (inflammation localized in the brain).
-Sometimes, no cause is identified.
+There are multiple causes of epilepsy, classified according to international criteria: structural causes (or symptoms of damage to the cortex), genetic causes, metabolic causes (for example, enzyme disease) and autoimmune causes (localised inflammation in the brain).

-Whatever the origin, epilepsies can be generalised (about 1/3 of cases) to the entire cerebral cortex or focal (partial), i.e. restricted to a precise, delimited area of the brain in 2/3 of patients.
+Whatever the origin, epilepsies can be generalised (in around a third of cases) to the entire cerebral cortex, or focal (partial), when they are restricted to a specific, delimited area of the brain (two thirds of patients).

 Symptoms and diagnosis

-An epileptic seizure is a transient clinical manifestation linked to abnormal electrical activity in a specific region or throughout the brain.
+An epileptic seizure is a transient clinical manifestation linked to sudden bursts of electrical activity in a specific region of the brain, or throughout the brain.

-The diagnosis of epilepsy is based on questioning patients and their relatives, watching a video of their seizure, and electroencephalic (EEG) recording between seizures, and sometimes during a seizure.
-Identifying the cause requires additional data: brain imaging, and sometimes biological tests (blood samples, or even a lumbar puncture).
+To diagnose epilepsy, the patient and their close family and friends are asked questions, and possibly shown a video of their seizure.
+An electroencephalogram (EEG) recording is also taken between seizures, and sometimes even during a seizure.
+Additional information is needed to identify the cause: brain imaging, and sometimes biological tests (blood samples, or even a lumbar puncture).

 Treatments